What is Endometriosis?

 - Have fertility issues

-It's important to remember that every woman is different, and not all women have the same signs of endometriosis.
+It's important to remember that every woman is different, and not all women have the same signs.
 You may have different symptoms or severity to other women - don't let this stop you from seeking treatment.

 How do i get diagnosed?